Get In Touch

 Joyeux Noel to all stevepafford.com patrons and readers.

-In this enlightening extract, he waxes lyrical about the persistent rumours that he and his Wham! buddy Andrew Ridgeley were more than just professional partners vibing a deliberately homoerotic subtext.
+In this enlightening extract, he waxes lyrical about the persistent rumours that he and his Wham! colleague Andrew Ridgeley were more than just professional partners vibing a deliberately homoerotic subtext.
 It’s fascinating and moving stuff.

 I’ve always thought that your whole relationship with Andrew Ridgeley… where you talk about meeting this kid at school who seemed to represent everything you wanted to be: tall, good-looking, popular with girls and whatever.
 And it always seemed like it must have been a crush.